Driving Licenses and Personal ID Cards

 This special version of a Georgia driver’s license or personal ID card includes a U.S. flag and the word VETERAN prominently displayed on the front.

-An honorably discharged veteran is entitled to a free veteran’s driver’s license or personal ID card if two criteria are met: Georgia residency and service during a recognized period of war or conflict.
+An honorably discharged veteran is entitled to a free veteran’s driver’s license if they served during a recognized period of war or conflict.

 Veterans must be a current resident of Georgia to apply for a veteran's driver's license.